tomjoht/doc-api-book/publishingapis/pubapis_version_control_systems.md

 when to commit?

-checkout -- you revert to a previous commit and then you want to check that commit out
+checkout -- you revert to a previous commit and then you want to check that commit out --->
-{% endcomment %}